Tawan8645/Mecanum-Robot-Navigation/README.md

 For bigger robots, you can add an emergency switch in between the motor drivers' power supply and motor drivers.

-## Installation

-Depend on your use case, for esp32, the robot can run micro ros wifi transport without a robot computer (eg Pi 4) on it.
-All the software will be installed on your desktop computer.
-In other case, all software mentioned in this guide should be installed on the robot computer.

 ### 2. Download linorobot2_hardware

     cd $HOME